zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-01-31-optimized-jekyll-site-with-grunt.markdown

 > Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.

-I like the idea of modular website project that eventually will be generated to static website.
+I like the idea of modular website project that eventually will be generated into a static website.
 Furthermore [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/) can generate and host it for you, so you get **free, reliable hosting** with **push to deploy** feature.

 That's why it was the perfect choice for [Project Zeppelin](https://github.com/gdg-x/zeppelin) - free conference site template (mostly for GDG DevFest, but for sure you can use it as you want).
 Unfortunately, GitHub Pages has limited number of available plug-ins, for instance, there are no plugins to compile Compass files, minify css, js and html files or highlight your code.

-Fortunately, [Grunt](http://gruntjs.com/) help us with it and gives even more.
+Fortunately, [Grunt](http://gruntjs.com/) helps us with it and gives even more.
 So let's get started.

 #### Installation